qinzhouhit/cs_job/README.md

 2) Find employers who can refer you.
 3) Apply directly (inefficient but it works after applying for hundreds of positions).

-### Interview
-1) Check the historical interview questions online.
-2) Check with people having experience interviewing with the target companies.
-3) Prepare for the basics (inefficient but it works after spending hundreds/thousands of hours)

 ### Job level
 One can apply for New Grad roles or entry level roles with <= 3 years of experience required.